 2. Sleep Apnea

 Sleep apnea is a condition in which you repeatedly stop breathing while asleep.
 This results in a loud snort and brief awakening as you gasp for air.
-This may occur dozens or even hundreds of times per hour of sleep.
+This may occur dozens or even a hundred times per hour of sleep.
 With each awakening, you shift briefly into lighter stages of sleep.
 This disruption leads to sleep fragmentation and results in significant excessive daytime sleepiness.
 People with severe sleep apnea are at risk for falling asleep while driving.

 A similar condition called upper airway resistance syndrome (UARS) can also be problematic.
 There are also serious health consequences to sleep apnea, so treatment should be pursued.